 It was established in October 2005 by the families and friends of stillborn babies, led by Emma McLeod.
 At the time, Emma was shocked to discover so little was invested in researching the possible causes of stillbirth.
 Emma resigned from her corporate career to establish a charity dedicated to stillbirth with the aim of raising awareness and to help answer why stillbirth continues to happen at a staggering rate of 6 babies per day – a number that has not changed in decades.

-In August 2008, with the assistance of legal firm Corrs Chambers Westgarth, the Stillbirth Foundation Australia was established as an independent national charity with its own Deductible Gift Recipient (DGR) status.
+In 2008, with the assistance of legal firm Corrs Chambers Westgarth, the Stillbirth Foundation Australia was established as an independent national charity with its own Deductible Gift Recipient (DGR) status.
 The Stillbirth Foundation Australia is an organisational member of FIA, meaning it is a signatory to the FIA’s Principles and Standards of Fundraising Practice, and therefore upholds the highest ethical and professional standards for fundraising.

-Today the Stillbirth Foundation exists as a Company and a Trust, and holds all necessary legal charitable tax concessions both with the ATO and in each state.
+Today the Foundation exists as a Company and a Trust.
+It holds all necessary legal charitable tax concessions both with the ATO and in each state.
 In addition to funding stillbirth research, this structure allows the Stillbirth Foundation to raise awareness about stillbirth, including medical and societal risk factors, and potential ways that stillbirth might be prevented.

 The Stillbirth Foundation Australia is recognised nationally as a leading voice on stillbirth and represents the voices of thousands of Australian families who have been touched by stillbirth.